gabriel20xx/Modul-226a/README.md

 ## Controls
 If you play in singleplayer you can either move your paddle left with the "a" or "left" arrow key, right with "d" or the "right" arrow key on your keyboard.
-Additionally you can increase the speed of your paddle with left "shift" or "space"
+Additionally you can increase the speed of your paddle with your "shift" or "space" key.

 If you play in co-op mode, one player controls only one paddle (there are two):
 - The first player controls the paddle with "a", "d" and "shift".